shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Bond Affinity

 At level 1, you gain affinity for spells in your bonded schools, getting bonuses when casting these spells.
-When you cast a spell in your bonded schools, you can choose one Bond Affinity option that you learned to apply to it:
+When you cast a spell in your bonded schools, you may choose up to one Bond Affinity option that you learned to apply to it:

--   Adamant: Double your spellcasting ability modifier for this spell cast.
+-   Focused: Double your spellcasting ability modifier for this spell cast.
+-   Powerful: Double any and all dice rolls that you roll for this spell cast.
--   Conserving: After casting this spell, regain spell points equal to this spell’s printed level.
+-   Replenishing: Regain spell points equal to this spell’s base level after casting this spell.
--   Quick: You may cast this spell as a bonus action, if the spell’s cast time is 1 action.
+-   Quick: Cast this spell as a bonus action, if the spell’s cast time is 1 action.
--   Upcast: When you cast this spell, it gets upcast to twice its casted level.
+-   Capital: Upcast this spell cast to twice its casted level.
--   Reaching: The Cast Range for this spell cast is doubled.
+-   Reaching: Double your Cast Range for this spell cast.
--   Remote: The Tether Range for this spell cast is doubled.
+-   Remote: Double your Tether Range for this spell cast.
--   Lasting: The Spell Duration for this spell cast is doubled.
+-   Lasting: Double your Spell Duration for this spell cast.
--   Animating: Concentration isn’t required for this spell cast.
+-   Animating: Cast this spell without requiring concentration.

 You learn one Bond Affinity option at level 1.
 You gain Bond Affinity options as you level up, as shown in the class table.
 You may not unlearn a Bond Affinity option, and when you may learn a new Bond Affinity option, you may not replace a Bond Affinity option you already learned.